-Bold and tangy, Pickled Red Beet Salad is the perfect tasty and nutritious cold side for your next dinner, cookout or holiday gathering!
+Bold and tangy, Pickled Red Beet Salad is the perfect tasty side for your next dinner, cookout or holiday gathering!
+With freshly prepared beets, red peppers and red onions in a sweet brine, this colorful dish is packed full of nutrition and flavor.

 Before you even say anything, I know.